npm create @wix/new headless

 -h, --helpDisplay help for the command.

 The following Astro-based site templates are supported.
-Pass the ID via --site-template-id to scaffold against the corresponding template non-interactively.
-For descriptions of each template's features and links to the source repositories, see Wix CLI for Headless Templates.
+Pass the name (the value in the Name column) via --site-template <name> to scaffold against the corresponding template non-interactively.
+To scaffold the blank starter, you can either pass --site-template blank or pass bare --site-template.
+For descriptions of each template's features and links to the source repositories, see Wix-Managed Headless Templates.

 Examples